Twitter Launches Initial Version of Encryption for DMs

 Which, for a feature like this, is not so great – though if this is also common across all of Musk’s companies, I’d think the risks would be more significant in pumping out half-assed updates for self-driving cars.
 Or rockets.

-In any event, this is what we’re getting, while the first stage of encrypted messaging will also be restricted to one-on-one chats between Twitter Blue subscribers only, who’ve messaged each other in the past, and DMs won’t be able to include attachments.
+In any event, this is what we’re getting.
+The first stage of encrypted messaging will also be restricted to one-on-one chats between Twitter Blue subscribers only, who’ve messaged each other in the past, and DMs won’t be able to include attachments.

 So again, it’s pretty fractured, pretty restricted, and definitely not what ‘encrypted’ implies.